croffler/hugo-test/site/content/sbp/storm-integration.markdown

 The second argument of `SimpleStream` is a template used to match objects during reading.
 If you want to have several streams with the same type, template objects should differentiate your streams.

-Now letâ€™s create a spout for `PageView` stream.
+Now let's create a spout for `PageView` stream.

 ```java